mike-lanier/Orlando_PD_Active_Calls/README.md

 Time Stats:
 1.)
 39% of calls take place between 6pm-9pm
 2.)
 16.4% of all calls take place during the 8pm-9pm hour

+**These results were found after excluding non-descriptive values**